maubanel/bnb/IndustryResearch.md

 # Industry Research

 ## Brand
-The Custom Clothiers brand is a family owned men’s boutique clothing storefront established in 1973.
-Custom Clothiers has classy and traditional elements such exposed wood so you can see the experience.
+The Brown Suits brand is a family owned men’s boutique clothing storefront established in 1973.
+Brown Suits has classy and traditional elements such exposed wood so you can see the experience.
 Most importantly you trust the quality.

 ## Culture